Skip to content

 Background Introduction

-Nginx is an open-source, free, and high-performance HTTP and reverse proxy server that can also be used as an IMAP/POP3 proxy server.
-Due to its asynchronous non-blocking working model, Nginx has the characteristics of high concurrency and low resource consumption.
-Its highly modular design also makes Nginx highly extensible.
-In handling static files and reverse proxy requests, Nginx shows significant advantages.
-Additionally, it is easy to deploy and maintain, making it widely used in most enterprises.
-Currently, the most common use cases for Nginx include:
+Nginx is an open-source, free, high-performance HTTP and reverse proxy server that can also be used as an IMAP/POP3 proxy server.
+Because Nginx uses an asynchronous non-blocking working model, it has the characteristics of high concurrency and low resource consumption.
+Its highly modularized design also makes Nginx very extensible in handling static files, reverse proxy requests, etc., showing significant advantages.
+Additionally, its simple deployment and maintenance make it widely used by most enterprises.
+The current most common use cases for Nginx are as follows:

 • WEB Server (Static Resource Server)